is in best to get a backpack ?! going for one year ,

 Remember, if you are carrying everything around for one year, its going to be a pain in the butt if you start out with 45kg and just keep adding to it!
 Decide on essentials - silk underwear (long johns etc) are brilliant and double up as pyjamas, you can buy lightweight towels that dry really quickly etc. Take travel size shampoos and beg for refills.

-Put everything out that you want to take, half it, then half it again, and then half it again! about 7 years ago
+Put everything out that you want to take, half it, then half it again, and then half it again! almost 10 years ago